 Even if you can just do this once a week, it’s a huge help and it gets the injured birds the help they need much faster!
 You can choose which areas of town you wish to cover, and how often you are available.
 It’s simple and easy.
 Training will be provided to you.
 If you are interested in working more hands on with the birds or learning how to catch them, this is a great way of learning!
 Please fill out the Volunteer Form below to be considered, or contact us for more information.

 SkyWatch volunteers help to feed birds, clean cages, and do other odds and ends around the rescue.
-In the off-season this is a one shift position for the duration of 2.5 hours.
-In season, this is a two shift per week position, requiring 3 hour shifts.
+In the off-season this is a one shift position for the duration of 4 hours.
+In season, this is a two shift per week position, requiring 4-hour shifts, or one 6-hour shift.

 Transports are one of the most critical parts of rescuing birds.
 If you choose to be on the transport list, you will be contacted when there is a bird in your area that needs to be picked up and brought to the rehab room.
 No special training or skills are required, most of the time we just need the bird kept in a box or a safe place off the streets so it can be confined until you bring it in.